faizalam87/VirtShield/VMs/vm_setup_README.md

 # VirtShield VM Setup Guide (QEMU-based)

-This guide walks you through the setup of a **Virtual Machine (VM)** for the VirtShield platform using QEMU.
+This guide walks you through setting up a **Virtual Machine (VM)** for the VirtShield platform using QEMU.
 Please follow the **order of execution** exactly to ensure correct setup.
 ---

 ##  Prerequisites